DAYS | HOURS |

 The building was largely destroyed by fire in 1939.
 A new building was erected and expanded in 1948 and again in 1963.
 At that time, the library was renamed the Teachout-Price Memorial Library.

 The current library building opened in 1995.
 The Hiram College Library provides a link between the old and the new with group study rooms, a variety of individual study spaces, growing collections in both print and digital, a number of computers, and wireless access.
+The library's first floor was renovated in 2020.

 For more in-depth histories, see: